Points of Pride

 Our Master’s Degree students are able to pursue their degree in either a blended format or 100% online.
-Our Bachelor’s Degree students have the option of taking their classes on-campus or blended, with a combination of on-campus and online courses.
+Our Bachelor’s Degree students have the option of completing some of their elective courses online.

 Real World Experience

 The Legal Studies Department believes in giving students the opportunity to integrate classroom studies with practical experience and earn credit at the same time.
 The Legal Studies Department’s emphasis on practical application and the political advantage of our location in Illinois’s capital city offers great professional opportunities to our students.
 For our bachelor’s degree students, we offer the Internships and Prior Learning, which offers students internship opportunities where they can gain valuable work experience and the opportunity to meet professional contacts and earn up to eight credit hours.
 Our graduate students also have the opportunity to practice in the “real-world” through a clinical education experience and internships, worth up to eight credit hours.